AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd.md

 product-area: workfront-integrations
 navigation-topic: workfront-integrations-navigation-topic
 title: Adobe Workfront for XD
-description: The Adobe Workfront plugin for XD allows you to:
+description: The Adobe Workfront plugin for XD allows you to - EDIT ME.
 ---

 # Adobe Workfront for XD